best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 * examples that trigger errors that have been defined in your code

 When your function documentation describes the expected inputs to your function, there is less need to test unexpected cases.
-If missuse is still likely or risky, then providing the user with an error is the best approach to mitigate this risk.
+If misuse is still likely or risky, then providing the user with an error is the best approach to mitigate this risk.

-Logic that is reused from an existing packages that is already tested do not require tests when we use that logic alone.
+Logic that is reused from an existing package that is already tested does not require tests when we use that logic alone.
-You should be aware of wether your dependencies are sufficiently tested.
+You should be aware of whether your dependencies are sufficiently tested.
 Newly developed packages or those with very few users are more likely to not be thoroughly tested.

 ## Test that different parts of the code interact correctly using integration tests

-We define integration tests as those that test on a higher level that a unit.
+We define integration tests as those that test on a higher level than a unit.
 This includes testing that:
 * multiple units work together correctly
 * multiple high level functions work together (e.g. many units grouped into stages of a pipeline)
 * the end to end analysis runs correctly and meets users needs
 * the analysis works with typical inputs from other systems

 Integration tests give us assurance that our analysis is fit for purpose.
-Additionally, they give us safety when refactoring or rearranging large parts of of code.
+Additionally, they give us safety when refactoring or rearranging large parts of code.
 Refactoring is an important part of managing the complexity of our analysis as it grows.

 Consider a piece of analysis that has an end to end test to check that the overall system gives an expected outcome.
 For example, it tests that output data are the right shape, in the right format and have specific properties (e.g. a specific distribution).
-There might also be a "regression" test that check that the exact values in the output remain the same.
+There might also be a "regression" test that checks that the exact values in the output remain the same.
 After any changes that are made to tidy up or refactor the code, these end to end tests can be run to assure us that no functionality has been inadvertently changed.